MON: Social Work Education In A Connected Age - A Playground Learning Environment. (David Appel)

 Digitalisation transforms our society in manifold ways and a profession such as Social Work needs to respond to these transformations.
-Likewise, social work education needs to revisit its curricula and didactics.
-However, the speed at which transformations are happening is often overstraining the capabilities of innovation, adoption and implementation of educational institutions and its stakeholders (Davis et al., 2018).
+Likewise, social work education needs to revisit its curricula and teaching methods.
+However, the speed at which transformations are happening is often overstraining the capabilities of innovation, adoption and implementation of educational institutions and their stakeholders (Davis et al., 2018).
 This is especially the case for a discipline like Social Work with a rather uneasy relationship with technology (Taylor, 2017).

 My project addresses this complex challenge by implementing a playground learning environment into social work bachelor and master curricula.
 This playground learning environment is directed towards a twofold purpose: it (a) equips students with skills and competences for their professional practice in the digital world and (b) allows teachers to gain experiences with education technology as well as rethinking their roles as guides and facilitators.
 Both learning experiences are as crucial as they are challenging (Adams Becker et al., 2018).

 Setting a playground learning environment apart from the core topics and related skills and competences of the discipline of Social Work is expected to act as a threshold concept for the second purpose (Meyer and Land, 2003).
 Rather than comprehensive documentation, such an environment can showcase ‘good practice’, enable direct experience with online learning opportunities, and serve as a transparent reference for discussing difficulties among teachers.
 Thus, it can help overcome preconceptions regarding the digitally mediated interrelatedness of people and content and foster the implementation of education technology in a shifting environment.